 A multi-billion dollar international project to build the world’s most powerful network of radio telescopes might be seem a little extravagant for a birthday present.

-The news that the Square Kilometre Array will be now proceed as a joint venture between hitherto rival bids from Africa and Australasia has been warmly received by scientific communities in South Africa, New Zealand and Australia.
+The news that the Square Kilometre Array will now proceed as a joint venture between hitherto rival bids from Africa and Australasia has been warmly received by scientific communities in South Africa, New Zealand and Australia.

 That that the announcement was made – almost to the day – one hundred years after the birth of an Australian woman who helped pioneer radio astronomy itself, seems more happy coincidence than cosmic mystery.

 The timing does provide an opportunity for Australians to reflect on the life story of visionary physicist, Ruby Violet Payne-Scott.

 Ruby’s centenary did not pass unnoticed.
 Internet behemoth Google paid tribute to Payne-Scott with special artwork – a Google Doodle – celebrating her likeness on their homepage.

 However in the country of her birth, the woman credited with a pivotal role in the development of radio astronomy remains a virtual unknown.

 Perhaps that’s unsurprising for a nation seemingly more comfortable venerating cricketers and racehorses than recognising a bluestocking, scientist and champion of equal pay whose career was cut short by the chauvinist conventions she so often railed against.

 Post a comment on Ruby Payne-Scott or the SKA decision below.